National Support Team

 NST members help with the organisation of the regional conferences in their area.
 These conferences are designed to provide spiritual nourishment and build supportive pastoral networks.

-You can find out more about the remaining 2013 Regional Conferences here.
+You can find out more about the forthcoming Day Conferences here.

 These experienced pastors act as a think-tank, seeking to identify pastoral ‘hot-spots’ for churches, pastors and leadership teams, discerning trends in the pressures upon church leaders and promoting good pastoral practice.

 Through Ministry Introductions we provide a unique meeting point for Independent churches seeking new gospel workers and for individuals seeking a new sphere of ministry.

 Whilst many gospel churches grow through a wise, faithful and creative missional mindset, the reality is that a number of churches experience numerical decline for a number of varying reasons.
 The gospel heart remains, but the strength and vitality to carry out that work has diminished over the years.

 Proverbs 27v17 can sometimes be overused, but it still remains true: “As iron sharpens iron, so one person sharpens another.”
 We see an immense wealth of gifts and experiences amongst those who minister in our churches.
 If we can connect these people in meaningful ways – for support, inspiration and training – then our churches will greatly benefit.
 But how can we do that effectively?

 Through our Pastors’ Network we seek to commend individuals so that churches can be assured of their character and gifting.

 We believe that women have been given all sorts of ministry gifts, and that our churches are poorer if these gifts are not developed and used.